 History.-s.
 7, ch.
 59-320; s.
 2, ch.
 61-119; s.
 3, ch.
 63-196; ss.
 13, 35, ch.
 69-106; s.
 23, ch.
 86-42; s.
 47, ch.
 93-193; s.
 956, ch.
 95-147; s.
 74, ch.
 99-1; s.
 7, ch.
 2002-66; s.
 6, ch.
-2004-21.
+2004-21; s.
+11, ch.
+2011-216; s.
+14, ch.
+2015-39; s.
+31, ch.
+2020-2.

 185.37 Termination of plan and distribution of fund.-For any municipality, chapter plan, local law municipality, or local law plan under this chapter, the plan may be terminated by the municipality.
 Upon termination of the plan by the municipality for any reason, or because of a transfer, merger, or consolidation of governmental units, services, or functions as provided in chapter 121, or upon written notice to the board of trustees by the municipality that contributions under the plan are being permanently discontinued, the rights of all employees to benefits accrued to the date of such termination or discontinuance and the amounts credited to the employees' accounts are nonforfeitable.
-The fund shall be apportioned and distributed in accordance with the following procedures:
+The fund shall be distributed in accordance with the following procedures:

-(1) The board of trustees shall determine the date of distribution and the asset value to be distributed, after taking into account the expenses of such distribution.
+(1) The board of trustees shall determine the date of distribution and the asset value required to fund all the nonforfeitable benefits, after taking into account the expenses of such distribution.
+The board shall inform the municipality if additional assets are required, in which event the municipality shall continue to financially support the plan until all nonforfeitable benefits have been funded.

-(2) The board of trustees shall determine the method of distribution of the asset value, that is, whether distribution shall be by payment in cash, by the maintenance of another or substituted trust fund, by the purchase of insured annuities, or otherwise, for each police officer entitled to benefits under the plan, as specified in subsection (3).
+(2) The board of trustees shall determine the method of distribution of the asset value, whether distribution shall be by payment in cash, by the maintenance of another or substituted trust fund, by the purchase of insured annuities, or otherwise, for each police officer entitled to benefits under the plan, as specified in subsection (3).

-(3) The board of trustees shall apportion the asset value as of the date of termination in the manner set forth in this subsection, on the basis that the amount required to provide any given retirement income shall mean the actuarially computed single-sum value of such retirement income, except that if the method of distribution determined under subsection (2) involves the purchase of an insured annuity, the amount required to provide the given retirement income shall mean the single premium payable for such annuity.
+(3) The board of trustees shall distribute the asset value as of the date of termination in the manner set forth in this subsection, on the basis that the amount required to provide any given retirement income is the actuarially computed single-sum value of such retirement income, except that if the method of distribution determined under subsection (2) involves the purchase of an insured annuity, the amount required to provide the given retirement income is the single premium payable for such annuity.
+The actuarial single-sum value may not be less than the employee's accumulated contributions to the plan, with interest if provided by the plan, less the value of any plan benefits previously paid to the employee.